Taylor hits walk-off HR, Dodgers deck Cards 3-1 in WC game

 Scherzer allowed one run and three hits, struck out four and walked three against his hometown team.

-“Pins and needles all night long.
-What an effort by our guys,” a shirtless Scherzer said during a postgame interview with TBS on the field.
-“Now we party.”

-Wainwright gave up one run and four hits in 5 1/3 innings.
+Wainwright permitted one run and four hits in 5 1/3 innings.
 He struck out five and walked two.

 The Dodgers had Wainwright on the ropes in the third, loading the bases with one out.
 He was within one ball of walking in the tying run before Trea Turner broke his bat grounding into an inning-ending double play on a 3-2 pitch.